One of our Cancer Prevention Recommendations is to be physically active as part of everyday life – walk more and sit less.

 People whose work is sedentary need to take special care to build physical activity into their everyday lives.
 The World Health Organisation advises adults to be active daily and do at least 150 minutes of moderate physical activity or at least 75 minutes of vigorous physical activity a week.
 We consider this the minimum amount necessary.

 “For cancer prevention, it is likely that the more exercise you do, the greater the benefit.
 But exercise doesn’t just mean going to the gym.
-Moderate activity might be household chores while vigorous activity might be swimming fast lengths in the pool or playing five-a-side”
+Moderate activity might be household chores while vigorous activity might be swimming fast lengths in the pool or playing tennis.”

 Moderate-intensity activities include: